Top 10 Project Milestone Templates

 As an added bonus, this timeline format is visually appealing – unlike most other templates.

-4. Gantt chart with milestones for Agile projects
+6. Excel Gantt chart with Milestones for Agile projects

 This is an Excel Gantt chart template with milestones specifically designed for Agile teams.